jetbrains-academy/Functional_Programming_Scala/Early Returns/Baby Steps/task.md

    * We assume that it is costly to retrieve user data, so we want to avoid
    * calling it unless it's absolutely necessary.
    *
    * This version of the method assumes that the user data always exists for a given user id.
-   * @param userId the identifier of a user for whom we want to retrieve the data
-   * @return the user data
    */
   def complexConversion(userId: UserId): UserData =
     database.find(_.id == userId).get

   /**
    * Similar to `complexConversion`, the validation of user data is costly
    * and we shouldn't do it too often.
-   *
-   * @param user user data
+   */
-   * @return true if the user data is valid, false otherwise */ def complexValidation(user: UserData): Boolean = !user.email.contains(' ') && user.email.count(_ == '@') == 1
+  def complexValidation(user: UserData): Boolean =
+    !user.email.contains(' ') && user.email.count(_ == '@') == 1